Sirena Station vs San Pedrillo Station in Corcovado National Park: Honest 2026 Comparison with videos

 Any time of year is great to visit the national park except October, just be prepared for the season you choose.
 The Corcovado National Park is closed every October for maintenance from the 1st to the 31st of the month.

-Tips for Choosing Between Sirena Station and San Pedrillo Station
+Tips for Choosing Between Sirena Station and San Pedrillo Station or our Biological Reserve

-Deciding between Sirena Station and San Pedrillo Station in Corcovado National Park is all about what experience you're craving.
-Sirena offers a higher chance to spot the elusive tapir (even though you can never predict nature), whereas San Pedrillo is your gateway to beautiful waterfalls and slightly easier hikes.
+Deciding where to go in the Corcovado National Park is all about what experience you're craving.
+Sirena offers easy trails, whereas San Pedrillo is your gateway to beautiful scenery and a wild primary rainforest.
 Just remember that Corcovado is not a zoo and you should not EXPECT any animal sighting!
 Here's how to pick:

-In the end, both stations have their charms.
 Choose what calls to you – either way, you're in for an adventure!